matheuristic/plan9port-config/README.md

   in-place (like Python's `black` formatter) and output the temporary file to the Error window.
 Use `|` instead of `>` to replace the text selection with the result instead of outputting to the Error window.
+- `s+`: Indent by adding leading spaces, specify an argument to change the number of spaces from the default of `$tabstop`.
+- `s-`: Unindent by removing leading spaces, specify an argument to change the number of spaces from the default of `$tabstop`.
-- `s2t`: Replaces spaces with tabs, specify an argument to change the number of spaces to a tab from the default of `$tabwidth`.
+- `s2t`: Replaces leading spaces with tabs, specify an argument to change number of spaces to a tab from the default of `$tabstop`.
 - `sp`: Wrapper to run [Enchant](https://github.com/AbiWord/enchant)
   spellchecker on the current Acme window with plumbable output.
 - `Slide`: Start slideshow for current directory, where the slides are